 Shifting a hypothetical situation into a real one can bring an argument back to a discussion.
 It can help everyone effectively illustrate their point, and prevent things like blanket statements and statistics someone’s seen in the paper from taking over the conversation.

 If you find yourself stuck debating the same point over and over, refocus the conversation on what you agree on.

 Perhaps you’ve all noticed that your loved one isn’t getting out of the house as much as they used to.
 Or, you may all believe that they’ll be most comfortable at home, even if you’re unsure how to make this happen in the current situation.

 Even when you hold different opinions, a shared value or hope is a welcome reminder that you’re ultimately working towards the same thing.

 Wrap up on a positive

-f you don’t agree by the end of a conversation, that’s ok.
-End the discussion by reflecting on the things you have agreed on, or something you’ve learned from it.
+If you don’t all completely agree by the end of a conversation, that’s ok.
+End every family discussion by reflecting on the positive aspects – such as any points you have agreed on, or something you’ve learned from it.
 If something was raised that you’d not considered before, let your family know that you’ll look into it before the next conversation.

 These actions will help you start the next discussion on a positive note too.

 If things have become a little heated, don’t be afraid to pause the discussion.
 You may find it best to leave it a few days or weeks so that family members have time to process their concerns and feel prepared to discuss them.

 For more tips and advice, read our article here by Zoe Feldwick, an Integrative Therapeutic Counsellor, on establishing healthy communication and discussing difficult later-life topics with family.